Ziaire Williams

-Ziaire Williams Jr. (/zaɪˈɛər/ zy-AIR; born September 12, 2001) is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Ziaire Williams Jr. (/zaɪˈɛər/ zy-AIR; born September 12, 2001) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
 He played college basketball for the Stanford Cardinal.

 Early life

 Williams was born in Lancaster, California as the only child of Ziaire Williams Sr. and Marquita Fields-Williams on September 12, 2001.
 He began playing basketball at age five and was training under the guidance of his father by age eight.

 High school career

 For his first three years of high school, Williams attended Notre Dame High School in Sherman Oaks, Los Angeles.
 In his freshman season, he averaged 13.6 points and 6.5 rebounds per game.
 Williams missed much of his sophomore season with an injury but saw success in the summer with his club team BTI Select.
 On January 14, 2019, as a junior, he was named Los Angeles Daily News boys athlete of the week following two consecutive games with at least 34 points.
 In his junior season, Williams averaged 27 points, 10 rebounds, and three assists per game.
 He earned All-Mission League first team and USA Today All-USA California second team honors.

 On July 18, 2019, Williams transferred to Sierra Canyon School in Chatsworth, Los Angeles for his senior year.
 He joined the team with fellow five-star recruit BJ Boston, as well as Bronny James and Zaire Wade, the respective sons of basketball players LeBron James and Dwyane Wade.
 Williams was not eligible to play until December 29, due to CIF Southern Section (CIF-SS) transfer rules, and missed more than 10 games.
 In his season debut, he scored 28 points in an 85–81 overtime loss to Rancho Christian School.
 On March 11, 2020, Williams scored 17 points and made a buzzer-beater in a 63–61 comeback win over Etiwanda High School.
 As a senior, he averaged 15 points, 7.9 rebounds and 3.6 assists per game, helping Sierra Canyon win the CIF-SS Open Division title.
 He was named player of the year by the Los Angeles Times.
 Williams was selected to play in the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit, but all three games were canceled due to the COVID-19 pandemic.